The Shooting

-The Shooting is a 1966 American Western film directed by Monte Hellman, with a screenplay by Carole Eastman (using the pseudonym Adrien Joyce).
+The Shooting is a 1966 American Western film edited and directed by Monte Hellman, with a screenplay by Carole Eastman (using the pseudonym Adrien Joyce).
 It stars Warren Oates, Millie Perkins, Will Hutchins, and Jack Nicholson, and was produced by Nicholson and Hellman.
 The story is about two men who are hired by a mysterious woman to accompany her to a town located many miles across the desert.
 During their journey, they are closely tracked by a black-clad gunslinger, who seems intent on killing all of them.